mkmksto/vue_text_twist/frontend/README.md

 # Future TODO's

--   persist scores inside localstorage? create a modal that shows maybe your top 5 highest score, and when u got that score
+-   persist scores inside localStorage? create a modal that shows maybe your top 5 highest score, and when u got that score